bjss-data-academy/apache-spark-databricks/aggregation.md

 ![Output of pivot on game column, to show total scores per game in one row per game](/images/pivot.png)

+> There is one new column for every distinct value in the `game` column

 We can see a sequence of methods to call:

 - `groupBy`to create a grouped data object we can apply `pivot` to